 - About 19.64 fatal large truck accidents per million Texas residents

-The Texas Department of Transportation and the Insurance Institute for Highway Safety (IIHS) listed other truck accident data in Texas:
+The Texas Department of Transportation and the Insurance Institute for Highway Safety (IIHS) listed other truck accident data:

 - Serious Injuries from Commercial Truck Accidents: 1,376